 Either leave your brows to their own devices or use hydrating brow products that do not interfere with/block normal follicular function.
 Cream-based brow products are generally more hydrating than powder options, however, your best bet is to read the ingredient list and avoid the above ingredients!

-Our Nourish & Define Brow Pencil and Nourish & Define Brow Pomade are not only infused with ultra-hydrating natural ingredients like Shea Butter, Vitamin E, and Olive Oil, they’re packed with growth-activated ingredients that will take your brows from brittle to ultra-bold.
+Our Nourish & Define Brow Pencil and Nourish & Define Brow Pomade are not only infused with ultra-hydrating natural ingredients like Shea Butter, Vitamin E, and Olive Oil, they’re packed with enhancing patented active ingredients that will take your brows from brittle to ultra-bold.

-If you have any questions on lash and brow growth, send us a message anytime or leave your comments down below!
+If you have any questions on lash and brow enhancement, send us a message anytime or leave your comments down below!

 - The Plume Team <3